-Citigroup Global Markets Inc. is acting as the sole underwriter of this offering.
-Subject to the terms and conditions stated in the underwriting agreement, dated the date of this prospectus supplement, the underwriter has agreed to purchase, and an affiliate of the underwriter in connection with the forward sale agreement referred to below has agreed to sell to the underwriter, 3,750,000 shares of our common stock.
+Citigroup Global Markets Inc., J.P.
+Morgan Securities Inc. and Wachovia Capital Markets, LLC are acting as joint bookrunning managers of the offering.
+Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, each underwriter named below has agreed to purchase, and we have agreed to sell to that underwriter, the number of shares of Series 5 preferred stock set forth opposite the underwriter's name below.